 PWC reported in a recent study 32% of all customers would stop doing business with a brand they loved after one bad experience.
 Many of these mistakes are easily preventable.
 Having a single customer view so you can see all the information about a customer in one place is a simple solution.
 It will ensure your customers only receive information they want and removes risks like duplicate mail to the same person.

 How to eliminate the risk of these hidden costs

 The cost of low quality customer data may be high, but the good news is it’s easily remediated.
 Your CRM is expensive and investing in CRM deduplication software is a good idea.
 Solutions that are easy to install, configure and highlight the dependencies in your data sets are far more readily available, and provide you duplicate free and correctly formatted customer data.
 Check out our solutions here.

-If you’re only just becoming aware of your CRM data quality challenges and don’t know where to begin in remedying the issues our DQ Diagnostic is a great place to start.
+If you’re only just becoming aware of your CRM data quality challenges and don’t know where to begin in remedying the issues our DQ Discovery Call is a great place to start.
 Designed to surface Data Quality issues within your CRM, this is ideal if you know your customer data is no longer fit for business use, but aren’t quite sure where to kick off the fixing process.